zmdominguez/zmdominguez.github.io/_posts/2017-06-21-inflate-parent.md

 ---
 I was updating a bit of code the other day that involved dynamically inflating views into a `LinearLayout` using `DataBindingUtil.inflate(LayoutInflater.from(context), R.layout.row_related_property, container, false)`.

-I decided to jump in and update it to use the generated binding's inflate method: `RowRelatedProperty.inflate(LayoutInflater.from(context))` instead.
+I decided to jump in and update it to use the generated binding's inflate method: `RowRelatedPropertyBinding.inflate(LayoutInflater.from(context))` instead.

 This inflated layout has margins set on it's root, similar to this:
 ```xml